gcsescience.com 14 gcsescience.com

 for longer (see costs).

 bubble-wrap and polystyrene foam.
+They are both

-They are both used for packaging
+used for packaging

 because they have a low density.

-Polystyrene foam is also used for
+Polystyrene foam is also used to make disposable cups

-although the inside may contain
+to pick up although the inside may contain

 hot tea